 Want to sleep underwater but can't afford a steep price?
 This quaint underwater cabin in Sweden might be the perfect solution.
 The Utter Inn was designed by a local artist and while it appears to be a typical Swedish house floating on water, it actually has a small bedroom sunk about 10 feet below the surface.
 No frills or fuss, it makes a great weekend getaway at just $250 a night.

 Jules’ Undersea Lodge (Key Largo, Florida)

 Another, slightly more budget-friendly, option is aptly named after Jules Verne.
-Located off the Florida coast near Puerto Rico, Jules' Undersea Lodge is actually the world's oldest underwater hotel.
+Located off the Florida coast, Jules' Undersea Lodge is actually the world's oldest underwater hotel.
 This former research center is perfect for intrepid travelers who won't mind having to scuba dive 21 feet down into the main foyer.
 Once inside, the cozy rooms are perfect for couples and you can even order in a chef, who will scuba down to cook for you.

 InterContinental Shimao Wonderland (Shanghai, China)

-The InterContinental Shimao Wonderland, located close the Shanghai, finally opened to the public in late 2018 after a decade of construction.
+The InterContinental Shimao Wonderland, located close to Shanghai, finally opened to the public in late 2018 after a decade of construction.
 Architects Atkins Design built the futuristic, luxury accommodations into the side of a quarry.
 The 370-room hotel includes two underwater levels holding a restaurant and guest rooms.
 There is an artificial waterfall on site and guests are encouraged to partake in water sports in the hotel's large sports center.